-One of the easiest ways to monetize your blog is to use affiliate links.
+Affiliate links are one of the easiest ways to monetize your blog.

 Affiliate money accounts for a significant portion of my blogging revenue (about $5,000 per month), so if you aren’t already using affiliate links on your blog, I strongly advise you to do so immediately!